spiggen/MATLAB_color_themes/README.md

-# MATLAB colorthemes
+# MATLAB color themes

-"MATLAB colorthemes" is a library that contains various different colorthemes designed to be used together with the MATLAB-app designer and MATLAB plots.
+"MATLAB color themes" is a library that contains various different color themes designed to be used together with the MATLAB-app designer and MATLAB plots.

-Without colortheme:
+Without color theme:

 ```matlab:Code
 my_plot = plot(0:0.01:10, (1:10)'*sin(0:0.01:10))